EDChui/katacoda-scenarios/slack-bot/step1.md

 This part of the tutorial will show how the bot can send a message using [slack-sdk](https://pypi.org/project/slack-sdk/) library.

-Please note that we are *NOT* using [slackclient](https://pypi.org/project/slackclient/) in this tutorial as it is now a legacy code.
+Please note that we are *NOT* using [slackclient](https://pypi.org/project/slackclient/) in this tutorial as it is announced to be a legacy code.

 ## Create an App